Understanding the hiring process

 - Hiring information: You will receive an automated email requesting some final pieces of information to help us get you onto payroll quickly.
 Please keep an eye on your inbox for this form and complete it as soon as possible.

-- Prepping for your first day: The individual handling your onboarding will provide you with more information, but on your first day you should be prepared to fill out some forms related to tax witholding and getting paid.
-Be sure to bring two forms of ID to complete employment eligibility forms and a voided check if you wish to enroll in direct deposit.
+- Prepping for your first day: The individual handling your onboarding will ultimately provide you with more information, but on your first day, please bring two forms of identification to complete employment eligibility forms and, if you choose to recieve your paycheck via direct depoist, a voided check.